Bob-Wright/Storybook-Fast-Accessible-Mobile-First-Comic-Book-Builder/readme.md

 The example code shows three documents in the ./Comics folder, two comics and a "Storybook Step By Step" user guide.
 They were all created by the Storybook app from user uploaded content, and you can see how the content is organized.
 There is also a folder named ExampleComicsContentSources which contains the local content that was selected and uploaded to create each document.

 Ideas and suggestions are always welcome.

+Added updates to files in the Storybook folder relative to feature additions to the builder.
+The changes add the backend to select fonts for headings versus body text, and the ability to add semantic tags, eg h1 or h3, to the caption text.
+This comic demos these feature changes, a scifi Bible story. https://syntheticreality.net/Comic/DisappearingAct.html